-The deer mouse is commonly found in rural areas, is slightly larger than a typical house mouse, and has a distinguishable white underbelly and long tail.
+The deer mouse is commonly found in rural areas, is slightly larger than a typical house mouse in Scottsdale, and has a distinguishable white underbelly and long tail.
 In nature, they eat berries, seeds, nuts, insects, and more.
 Inside a home, they are attracted to food located in pantry areas, and often create hidden caches.

 As with most rodents, they tend to be most active at night and hide behind appliances, under sinks, or within walls during the day.
 You might notice trails of their droppings throughout the home, detect foul odors of urine, and notice damage to upholstery and other belongings that they use for building nests.
 They are excellent climbers, and can use trees to find points of entry near the roof area.
 Therefore, they are often discovered on the upper floors of a home.

 Deer mice are a known carrier of hantavirus pulmonary syndrome, which can be acquired by humans when they breathe air containing tiny particle emissions from their waste.
 Deer mice can also spread salmonellosis, Adult Respiratory Distress Syndrome (ARDS), and several other problems that are potentially hazardous to human health.

 Some Of The Best Ways To Prevent Deer Mice